ppol-5203-2025/problem-set-01-divyanshi-sharma/question-01/README.md

 This repository contains your first problem set for Data Science I: Foundations.

 ## Abstract
-This section is for the abstract for the paper.
+This paper is about the correlation between reading books during the academic year and dping well in your classes.
+We found that there is a huge correlation between these variables!

 ## General Structure for this Folder